 - A maximum of two culverts may be installed. - One culvert must be located in the thalweg of the channel with the ends embedded below the thalweg of the upstream and downstream riffles and the inlet invert (bottom) of the second culvert must be set at least 150 millimetres (6 in) higher than control riffles so that during low flow conditions, all the water will flow through the lower culvert.
-See Figure 7-16.
-If this is not feasible, the overflow culvert must be designed with a blind weir (baffle without a notch) installed at least 300 mm in height at the upstream end of the pipe. - If two culverts are used at a single crossing, the combined capacity of the culverts must equal the calculated design flow (Q).
-In other words, the capacity of both culverts added together must equal or exceed the calculated 1 in 100-year runoff event design flow.
-See Section 7.3.2 Calculating Diameter for a Closed-Bottom Culvert.

-Culverts must be placed a minimum of 1 metre (3 ft) or 0.5D apart, whichever is greater, such that a compacter can fit between the pipes to allow for proper compaction.
+See Figure 6-10.
+If this is not feasible, overflow culvert must the designed with a blind weir (baffle without a notch) installed at least 300 mm in height at the upstream end of the pipe. - Culverts must be placed a minimum of 1 metre (3 ft) or 0.5D apart, whichever is greater, such that a compacter can fit between the pipes to allow for proper compaction.

-7.7 TIMING OF INSTALLATION
+6.6 TIMING OF INSTALLATION